asheroto/winget-install/README.md

 ## Requirements

+> [!NOTE]
+> Server 2019 is now supported thanks to @MatthiasGuelck in PR #43.

 -   Requires PowerShell running with Administrator rights
     -   winget does *not* officially support installation or use of the [SYSTEM account](https://github.com/microsoft/winget-cli/discussions/962)
 -   Compatible with:
     -   Windows 10 (Version 1809 or higher)
     -   Windows 11
-    -   Server 2022
+    -   Server 2019/2022
     -   Windows Sandbox
 -   Not compatible with:
-    -   Server 2019 (winget not supported)
+    -   Server 2016 or lower (winget not supported)

 ## Features